Omerh94/terraform-aws-final-project/README.md

 - Remote State stored in Amazon S3

 The project was developed as part of the DevOps course at Real Time College.

+## Screenshots

+Project screenshots are available in the `screenshots` folder.